Duality between different geometries of a resonant level in a Luttinger liquid: Abstract

 \section{Abstract}

-We prove an exact duality between the side-coupled and embedded geometries of a single level quantum dot attached to a quantum wire in a Luttinger liquid phase by a tunneling term and interactions, both in and out of equilibrium.
+We prove an exact duality between the side-coupled and embedded geometries of a single level quantum dot attached to a quantum wire in a Luttinger liquid phase by a tunneling term and interactions.
+This is valid even in the presence of a finite bias voltage.
 Under this relation the Luttinger liquid parameter $g$ goes into its inverse, and transmittance maps onto reflectance.
-We then demonstrate how this duality is revealed in transport properties of the side-coupled case.
-Conductance is found to exhibit an antiresonance as a function of the level energy, whose width vanishes (enhancing transport) as a power law for low temperature and source-drain voltage whenever $g>1$, and diverges (suppressing transport) for $g<1$.
+We then demonstrate how this duality is revealed by the transport properties of the side-coupled case.
+Conductance is found to exhibit an antiresonance as a function of the level energy, whose width vanishes (enhancing transport) as a power law for low temperature and bias voltage whenever $g>1$, and diverges (suppressing transport) for $g<1$.
 On resonance transmission is always destroyed, unless $g$ is large enough.
-These result are corroborated both with an analysis of the weakly-interacting limit, as well as with an exact solution by refermionization for $g=2$.